A&W Logo

 A&W Root Beer Restaurants Logo 1958

-1956 A&W enters the global market by opening a restaurant in Canada.
-This resulted in a change to the logo.
-The old design told customers little about what the company was offering.
-Therefore, for overseas customers, A&W’s most popular product, the beer float, has been added to the logo’s center at the point where the arrow enters.
-The background changed from red to orange, evoking warm, pleasant emotions in consumers and inviting them to a new brand.
+In 1956, A&W entered the world market by opening a restaurant in Canada.
+This led to a change in the logo.
+The old design did not tell customers much about what the company offered.
+So, for overseas customers, A&W’s most popular product, float beer, was added to the center of the logo at the point where the arrow enters.
+The background changed from red to orange, evoking warm, pleasant emotions in consumers and inviting them to get to know the new brand.
 The color change also increased the legibility of the lettering, which was now clearly visible to passing cars.

 1961 – 1968